demozoo/cowbell/README.md

 ### Support for lots of file formats

-MP3, OGG (and whatever else your browser supports natively), MOD, XM, S3M, IT (and all other formats implemented by libopenmpt), PSG, VTX, STC and PT3 formats
+MP3, OGG (and whatever else your browser supports natively), MOD, XM, S3M, IT (and all other formats implemented by libopenmpt), SID, PSG, VTX, STC and PT3 formats

 ### Highly accurate playback engines